Skip to main content

 • Bring your laptop, bring your knitting, bring your friend

-Even starting with just 8-10 people daily would generate £40-50 from dead hours.
-Build it to 15-20 regulars and you're looking at £75-100 daily from previously empty time, using heating you're already paying for.
+Even starting with a handful of people daily can generate meaningful revenue from dead hours.
+Build it into a steady habit using heating you're already paying for.

 Action Plan: